Luis Robert Player Props: White Sox vs. Reds

-Luis Robert and his .436 on-base percentage over his past 10 games (132 points higher than his season-long percentage), will be in action for the Chicago White Sox against the Cincinnati Reds and Nick Lodolo on May 6 at 6:40 PM ET.
+Luis Robert -- hitting .357 in his past 10 games -- will be in action for the Chicago White Sox versus the Cincinnati Reds, with Graham Ashcraft on the mound, on May 7 at 4:10 PM ET.

-He hit a home run while going 3-for-4 in his last game against the Reds.
+He reached base in all four of his plate appearances (2-for-2 with a double) in his previous game against the Reds.

 Luis Robert Game Info & Props vs. the Reds